pramodith/klarity/README.md

 ## 🎯 Overview

-Klarity is a powerful tool for understanding the semantic uncertainty in language model outputs.
-Unlike traditional confidence scores, Klarity combines advanced semantic analysis with LLM-powered insights to give you a clear understanding of your model's uncertainty.
+Klarity is a powerful tool for understanding the uncertainty in language model outputs.
+Unlike traditional confidence scores, Klarity combines advanced analysis with LLM-powered insights to give you a clear understanding of your model's behaviour.

-### What sets Klarity apart?
+### 🔍 What sets Klarity apart?

 - **Semantic Analysis**: Goes beyond raw probability distributions to understand the meaning-based uncertainty
-- **Intelligent Insights**: LLM-powered analysis of semantic patterns and clusters
+- **Intelligent Insights**: LLM-powered analysis of semantic patterns
-- **Actionable Recommendations**: Get clear suggestions for handling uncertainty cases
+- **Actionable Recommendations**: Get actionable suggestions for handling uncertainty cases

-## 🔍 How It Works

-1. **Semantic Analysis**: Klarity analyzes the semantic space of possible responses
-2. **Cluster Detection**: Identifies distinct semantic groupings in model outputs
-3. **Insight Generation**: An LLM analyzes the patterns and provides human-readable insights
-4. **Recommendations**: Get actionable suggestions for handling uncertainty

 ## 🤖 Supported Models